Cape Saikazaki

 Google Maps

-From JR Wakayama Station or Nankai Wakayamashi Station, take the Wakayama Bus to Saikazaki Yuen (30–40 minutes), then walk about 20-30 minutes uphill through narrow paths to reach Cape Saikazaki.
+From JR Wakayama Station or Nankai Wakayamashi Station, take the Wakayama Bus to Saikazaki Yuen (30–40 minutes).
+From there, walk about 20–30 minutes uphill along narrow paths to reach Cape Saikazaki.

 Resources